Susan is a bullet journal enthusiast, and loves writing about the best bullet journaling tips and inspiration!

 8. Add Washi Tape

 Washi tape can be a fantastic addition to your bullet journal too.
 I like to add washi tape to the borders of my pages, in order to give them a touch of magic!
 Geometric polka dots and other geometric patterns often look great, but I'm also a huge fan of watercolor washi tapes too.
 Make use of whatever washi tape you have, and be as creative as you like with this!
+For examples of cute washi tapes you could make use of, I've found this great resource on aesthetic washi tapes which details some of the prettiest washi tapes out there.
+I also refer to it whenever I'm looking for new washi tapes to use.

 There are several other creative ways to use washi tape too, and I've detailed some of the best ways in this article on washi tape ideas.
 It's such a versatile crafting material, and I'll always love using it in my bullet journals and planners for years to come!